Snickerdoodles Cookies are reminiscent of a soft and chewy sugar cookie, but a little bit spunkier with their cinnamon-sugar coating!

 - 1/2 cup butter, softened

 - 2 eggs

 - 2-3/4 cups all-purpose flour

 - 1 teaspoons baking soda

 - Preheat oven to 400°F.

-- Mix the 3 tbsp. sugar and the cinnamon in a small bowl.
+- Mix the 3 tablespoons sugar and the cinnamon in a small bowl.
 Rolls balls of dough in cinnamon-sugar mixture.
-Place 2 in. apart on ungreased baking sheets.
+Place 2 inches apart on ungreased baking sheets.